UtkarshVIT/AdvDistSystems/README.md

 # AdvDistSystems
-Creating a scalable key value store.
+Creating a scalable key value store based on Dynamo.

 ##### Running the system
-docker-compose up [This shows the logs and attaches the host session to the logs of the spawned containers]
+`docker-compose up` [This shows the logs and attaches the host session to the logs of the spawned containers]

-docker-compose up -d [This spawns the containers in detached mode. i.e. without attaching to logs]
+`docker-compose up -d` [This spawns the containers in detached mode. i.e. without attaching to logs]

 ##### Stopping the system
 docker-compose down

 ##### How to send a request
-Steps:
-1. Using a second terminal session, attach to any of the containers in the network docker exec -it advdistsystems_app1_1 bash

-2. Send Request to the load balancer curl 172.23.0.6:8080/route?key=temp [Note, ip of load balancer: 172.23.0.6]
+1. Adding a key-val pair [sending POST to LB]

+`curl --data "key=my_key&val=my_val" 0.0.0.0:8080/route`

+2. Fetching val for a key [sending GET to LB]

+`curl 0.0.0.0:8080/route?key=my_key`

-If running the system in attached mode, you should be able to see the output in logs.
+*Note:* If running the system in attached mode, you should be able to see the output in logs.

+##### Some useful commands
+1. Attaching to a container's bash
+`docker exec -it [container_name] bash`